lorenzhs/lorenzhs.github.io/about.md

 ---

 <p style="margin-top:-1.5em">
-Lorenz is an Algorithm Engineer for Big Data, algorithms researcher, and experienced high-performance modern C++ programmer looking for new challenges.
-He recently defended his PhD thesis at KIT.
+Lorenz is an Algorithm Engineer for Big Data, algorithms researcher, and experienced high-performance modern C++ programmer.
+He works as a Software Engineer on Firebolt's Query Processing team, building the cloud data warehouse of the future.
+Before that, he completed his PhD thesis at KIT.
 His research focuses on probabilistic distributed algorithms for Big Data problems.
 </p>

 ## Professional Experience

+### Software Engineer — Firebolt Analytics
+*Since September 2021*

+Working on the vectorised query engine of Firebolt's cloud data warehouse, including feature development, performance optimisation, and stability.

+&nbsp;

 ### PostDoc in Algorithm Engineering — KIT
-*Since December 2020*
+*December 2020 – September 2021*

 Focus: static approximate membership query & retrieval (perfect hash static function) data structures.
-About to publish a static AMQ with sub-1% space overhead and query times on the order of a single cache miss.
+Designed and implemented [BuRR (bumped ribbon retrieval)](https://github.com/lorenzhs/BuRR/), a retrieval and static approximate membership query (AMQ) data structure with sub-1% space overhead and query times on the order of a single cache miss.

-Other Responsibilities include supervising BSc and MSc thesis projects and course work, coordinating a high-performance computing (HPC) project, and leading seminars and exercises.
+Other Responsibilities included supervising BSc and MSc thesis projects and course work, coordinating a high-performance computing (HPC) project, and leading seminars and exercises.

 &nbsp;